ptsteadman/notebook/log.md

 + clean lab
 * leave lab by 8pm

+I think that "gatekeeping" should be reclaimed and rehabilitated, westie-leftish nerd distaste towards the practice is silly and dysfunctional

+Making a hard choice in your teens and 20s and being insecure about it for the rest of your life is a hallmark of adulthood.

 ### Tuesday, November 6th 2018

 - am swim
+- 15mins cleaning
+- start work by 11:30
 - af deploy
+- 2hrs isf
+- 1hr ola
+- leave lab by 7:30
+- vote

+there's no way other countries are going to develop the same context for technological culture that we have, the 90s and 2000s internets arent going to replay in their countries until they catch up with us

+realizing it is probably much more effective getting into a few wechat groups than physically going to shenzhen to learn about the scene

 ### Wednesday, November 7th 2018